 pepper to taste

-In a medium pan, lightly salt the kernels of corn and sauté* in ghee or olive oil over medium-high heat for 3 minutes.
+In a medium pan (I used a 10″ cast iron pan), lightly salt the kernels of corn and sauté* in ghee or olive oil over medium-high heat for 3 minutes.
 After 3 minutes, toss in the diced zucchini and sauté for an additional 4 min.
 Remove from heat and spoon the vegetables into a medium-large bowl to cool.
-I like to stick the bowl in my refrigerator, if there’s room, to help speed the cooling process (aka so I can eat the salad sooner).
+I like to stick the bowl in my refrigerator, if there’s room, to help speed the cooling process**.

 While the vegetables cool, heat the canola oil over medium heat in the same pan you just used (why wash another dish?).
 Slice the halloumi into approximately ¼ inch thick slices and fry for a couple of minutes on each side, until brown and beginning to crisp.
 Remove the cheese onto a cutting board and let it cool for a minute or two, then chop into bite sized pieces.

 Add halloumi, green onion, tomatoes, and basil to the bowl of corn and zucchini and toss a few times to mix.